How is Zeffy free?

 • Championing quality and equity

-To be considered, you must apply 90 days before the event.
-Sponsorship will be given to the nonprofits supporting their major focus areas.
+While it prefers to fund projects and programs, it has limited sponsorship for fundraising events.
+You must apply 90 days before the event to be considered.
+Sponsorship will be given to nonprofits supporting their primary focus areas.

 2. Bank of America

 Bank of America has supported several nonprofits, improving financial lives and uplifting communities.
-It precisely focuses on workforce development and education, basic needs like housing and food, and community development.
+It focuses on workforce development and education, basic needs like housing and food, and community development.

 The financial institution offers an extensive program of sports and arts sponsorships to maintain healthy, vibrant communities.
 These include underwriting art events, exhibitions, and performances that demand private funding.